 28:47 – Summary

 Special thanks to Chris Mahan of Mahan & Associates LLC: Healthcare Business Professionals for his contributions to this article.

 In business, your ultimate goal is to make money.
-Nobody starts a business hoping to lose money.
+Nobody starts a business with the hopes of losing money.
 It just doesn’t happen, folks.
 You want to optimize your top-line revenue and protect your bottom line dollar.
 Therefore, you hire professional advisors to help you.
-Most importantly, you lean on your CERTIFIED FINANCIAL PLANNER™, your tax or business attorney, and your CPA or tax professional to optimize your business’s performance.
+Most importantly, you lean on your CERTIFIED FINANCIAL PLANNER™, your tax or business attorney, and your CPA or tax professional to optimize your business’ performance.
 Working with these individuals is one thing.
 Getting these individuals to work together is another.
 However, if you can facilitate a coordination amongst those three advisors and yourself, you can run a profitable business AND save money in tax liabilities.
 Then, rather than asking how much you owe in taxes, you’ll know how to run your business to save for tax liabilities.

 I’ve heard countless clients say they despise the IRS, and they hate taxes.
 Yet, paying taxes is inevitable.
 Everyone who lives in the United States must pay some form of federal, regional, and local taxes.
 Benjamin Franklin, one of the nation’s founding fathers even quipped, “In this world, nothing can be said to be certain, except death and taxes.”